-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the weird sentences and the funny mistakes that could have been generated during the process.
-If you can read French, the original and correct version can be found here:
+Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
+My apologies for any strange sentences and funny mistakes that may have been generated during the process.
+If you are reading French, click on the French flag below to access the original and correct text:

-In short, there is something to read and travel and dream.
+In short, there is plenty to read and travel and dream about.
 The book, which has just been released, costs less than 30€.
-I think you get what you pay for, as the other person would say.
-What to occupy nicely the long winter evenings, waiting for the next departure.
+I think you get what you pay for, as someone else would say.
+Something to occupy pleasantly the long winter evenings, while waiting for the next departure.